shacker/tangerine/readme.md

 We intentionally don't provide a Theme system for Tangerine - you can style your site with any HTML/CSS templates you find in the wild, or create your own.
 Use the provided `templates` directory as a starting point [how-to here].
 We assume your base template is called `base.html` and we extend that.
 Replace this in Tangerine templates if you use some other filename.

+### Posts vs Pages

+Similar to WordPress: New entries default to ptype "Post", but can be toggled to "Page."
+Posts are timestamped and shown in a list, sorted by date.
+Post detail views include the date in the URL.

+In contrast, Pages are excluded from list views and are accessible at `/foo` where `foo` = the slug of the entry.
+Pages are intended for placement in menus and would include things like "About" or "Contact" pages.

+The Django Admin includes a list filter to let you quickly sort Posts vs. Pages.

 Quick start
 -----------